swarmstack/swarmstack/README.md

 All of the playbooks below are idempotent and can be re-run as needed when making firewall changes or adding Docker or storage nodes to your clusters.

-After installation for the swarmstack.yml playbook, you'll log into most of the tools as 'admin' and the ADMIN_PASSWORD you've set.
+After execution of the swarmstack.yml playbook, you'll log into most of the tools as 'admin' and the ADMIN_PASSWORD you've set.
 You can update the ADMIN_PASSWORD later by executing _docker stack rm swarmstack_ (persistent data volumes will be preserved) and then re-running the swarmstack.yml playbook.
-If configuring LDAP, the Grafana and Portainer services will also have their initial 'admin' user set to ADMIN_PASSWORD.
+Instances such as Grafana and Portainer will save credential configuration in their respective persistent data volumes.
+These volumes can be manually removed and would be automatically re-initialized if you ever encounter issues with a particular tool container.
+You would lose any historical information such as metrics if you choose to initialize an application by executing _docker volume rm swarmstack_volumename_ before re-running the swarmstack.yml playbook.

 ---
 ```